hghcomphys/hghcomphys.github.io/_posts/2026-04-08-gpu-computing-in-python3-and-cuda-book.md

 ---

-I'm excited to announce the publication of my new book, “GPU-Accelerated Computing with Python 3 and CUDA”
+I'm excited to announce the publication of our new book, “GPU-Accelerated Computing with Python 3 and CUDA”

 Many thanks to my co-author [Niels Cautaerts](https://nielscautaerts.xyz) for the collaboration, and to the [Packt](https://www.linkedin.com/company/packt-publishing/) team for supporting us throughout the process.